fwidmaier/mesh_handler/README.md

 Provides some classes and methods for quick mesh generation and writing to .obj files.
 Allows mesh generation from a given parametrisation of a surface/manifold.

-Since the second version it also allows the rendering of (simple) wireframes.
+Since the second version it also supports the rendering of (simple) wireframes.

 <img src="doc/teapot.png" alt="drawing" width="250"/> <img src="doc/cow.png" alt="drawing" width="250"/> <img src="doc/torus.png" alt="drawing" width="250"/>